Holiday tradition adorns a busier Charlottesville Amtrak station

 "We've not only recovered from the pandemic, but ridership has picked up to the point that we're setting records again," said Meredith Richards, the president of the Virginia Rail Policy Institute.

-Richards, who lives in Charlottesville, helped press state leaders to launch two new trains that began on July 11: one along the Interstate 95 corridor and one coursing through the Piedmont.
+Richards, who lives in Charlottesville, helped press state leaders to launch two new trains that began on July 11: one along the Interstate 95 corridor to Norfolk and one coursing through the Piedmont.

 The new round-trip through Charlottesville offers a southbound trip to Roanoke leaving Union Station at 10:32 a.m. and a northbound trip departing at 7:01 p.m. to such cities as Washington, New York, and Boston.